canjs/canjs/component/component.md

       }
     });

 Components have the ability to bind to special [can.events.inserted inserted] and [can.events.removed removed] events that are called when a component's tag has been inserted into or removed from the page.

 ### Helpers

-A component's [can.Component::helpers helpers] object provides [can.mustache.helper mustache helper] functions that are available within the component's template.
+A component's [can.Component::helpers helpers] object provides [can.stache.helper stache helper] functions that are available within the component's template.
 The following component only renders friendly messages: